Alfred Radcliffe-Brown: Views on religion

-According to Radcliffe-Brown, the function of religion is to install a sense of dependance on fear and other emotional strain on the human body into a society.
+According to Radcliffe-Brown, the function of religion is to install a sense of dependence on fear and other emotional strain on the human body into a society.
 Therefore, a major function of religion is to affirm and strengthen sentiments necessary for a society to continue.
-This idea was developed in Radcliffe-Browns book, The Adaman Islanders (Free Press 1963).
+This idea was developed in Radcliffe-Browns book, The Andaman Islanders (Free Press 1963).